niklaushirt/istio-introduction/README.md

 # Prerequisites
 Get a Kubernetes cluster...

+####Preferred way for this Tutorial:

+- [IBM Cloud Private hosted trial](https://www.ibm.com/cloud/garage/dte/tutorial/ibm-cloud-private-hosted-trial) to deploy in cloud.

+Otherwise you can use the following as well:

 - [Minikube](https://kubernetes.io/docs/getting-started-guides/minikube) for local testing
 - [IBM Cloud Private](https://github.com/IBM/deploy-ibm-cloud-private/blob/master/README.md)
 - [IBM Cloud Kubernetes Service](https://console.ng.bluemix.net/docs/containers/cs_ov.html#cs_ov) to deploy in cloud.
-- [IBM Cloud Private hosted trial](https://www.ibm.com/cloud/garage/dte/tutorial/ibm-cloud-private-hosted-trial) to deploy in cloud.

-The code here is regularly tested against IBM Cloud Kubernetes Service using Travis.

 Create a working directory to clone this repo and to download Istio into: